List of islands of Arizona

 The following is a list of islands of Arizona.
 With 113,634.57 sqmi of land, the state of Arizona is the sixth-largest in the United States.
 It is the third-largest state to not have an ocean coastline—after Montana and New Mexico.
-Despite being landlocked, Arizona does contain islands, even though the state has the third-lowest amount of water at only 363.73 sqmi after West Virginia and New Mexico.
+Despite being landlocked, Arizona does contain islands, even though the state has the third-lowest amount of water, only 363.73 sqmi after West Virginia and New Mexico.
 Arizona's 0.32% of water is the second-lowest percentage after New Mexico's 0.2% of water.
 The majority of Arizona's islands are in the Colorado River (mainly Lake Mead).
 Lake Roosevelt also contains a number of islands.
+The premise of country music artist George Strait's 1986 song "Ocean Front Property" revolves around the fact that Arizona is not located on an ocean.